 - Driveway length.
 How long?
 Is it paved or class 5?
 Do you need a culvert?

 - Placement of the home.
 Typically, you will want your garage on the high point of the lot.
 We will help to position your house to maximize views, balance dirt, consider drainage, trees, cost of driveway, placement of well & septic, and future landscape.
-This take place at the site evaluation.
+This takes place at the site evaluation.

 Some Considerations on City Lots: